axaysagathiya/candidate-backing-article/README.md

 The Parachain Protocol is designed to take a parachain's block from creation to being included on the Relay Chain.
 This process can happen simultaneously for all parachains linked to the Relay Chain, allowing the network to be divided efficiently among parachains while still ensuring high security.

 ### Collators
-TODO: who can be collator? <br />
+Collators are at least light nodes on the relay chain and full nodes on their respective parachains.
+While they don't provide security guarantees (which are handled by Polkadot), the network relies on having at least one honest collator to accept user transactions and build blocks. usually, collators are operated by the parachain-owning DAO.

 Collators generate a Proof-of-Validity(PoV) that validators can verify.
 To create this PoV, collators need to understand the transaction format and block creation rules of a specific parachain and have access to its full state.

 ### Validators
-TODO: who can be Validator? <br />
 Validators are tasked with verifying proposed parachain blocks by checking their Proof-of-Validity (PoV) and ensuring the PoV is available for a set period.
 They have funds locked on-chain, which can be partially or fully taken by the network if they act improperly.

 Some validators are assigned to specific parachains by the Validator Assignment Routine and are known as para-validators.
 They connect with collators, who submit candidate blocks along with Proof-of-Validity (PoV) through the Collator Subsystem.

-Para-validators take part in the Candidate Backing Subsystem.
-Their role is to verify that a candidate block adheres to the parachain’s state transition rules.
-Since states are stored in Merkle trees, para-validators can check state transitions without needing the entire state, but they do require a specific set of information called Proof-of-Validity.
+Para-validators participate in the Candidate Backing Subsystem to ensure that candidate blocks follow the parachain's state transition rules.
+Since parachain states are stored in Merkle trees, para-validators can verify state transitions without having access to the entire state, but they require a specific set of information known as the Proof-of-Validity (PoV).

+The Proof-of-Validity includes:
+* The block, which contains the list of state transitions.
+* The values in the parachain’s database that are modified by the block.
+* The hashes of the unaffected points in the Merkle tree.

 # Candidate backing subsystem